chochain/tensorForth/README.md

   > |<img src="https://raw.githubusercontent.com/chochain/tensorForth/master/docs/img/ten4_l7_progress2.png" width="880px" height="400px">|<img src="https://raw.githubusercontent.com/chochain/tensorForth/master/docs/img/ten4_l7_loss.png" width="300px" height="300px"><br/>|

 ### How?
-* **Pre CUDA12**
-    GPU, behaves like a co-processor or a DSP chip.
+* GPU, behaves like a co-processor or a DSP chip.
 It has no OS, no string support, and runs its own memory.
 Most of the available libraries are built for host instead of device i.e. to initiate calls from CPU into GPU but not the other way around.
 So, to be interactive, a memory manager, IO, and syncing with CPU are things needed to be had.
 It's pretty much like creating a Forth from scratch for a new processor as in the old days.
 CUDA Dynamic Parallelism was a perfect fit for the Forth VM running on a GPU and I had the entire REPL run within GPU without even coming back to host.
-* **Post CUDA12**
-    Unfortunately, nVidia has decided the cost of keeping track of internal synchronization was too high.
+* **Post CUDA12**, unfortunately, nVidia has decided the cost of keeping track of internal synchronization was too high.
 Well, understanbly, the GPU cores became asynchronous.
 The v2.0 Dynamic Parallelism is not backward compatible.
-That also killed my dream!
-So, today, the architecture of **tensorForth** has been reduced to something not unlike other platforms i.e. TensorFlow, Pytorch, ...
-They run codes on host and only send computation-heavy tasks to GPU.
-Ce la vie!
+That sort of killed my dream of having everything on GPU!
+So, today, the architecture of **tensorForth** has VMs run in host and send computation-heavy tasks to GPU.

 Since GPUs have good compiler support nowadays and I've ported the latest [*eForth*](https://github.com/chochain/eforth) to lambda-based in C++, pretty much all words can be transferred straight forward.
-However, having *FP32* or *float32* as my basic data unit, so later I can morph them to *FP16*, or even fixed-point, there are some small stuffs such as addressing and logic ops that require some attention.

-The codebase will be in C for my own understanding of the multi-trip data flows.
-In the future, the class/methods implementation can come back to Forth in the form of loadable blocks so maintainability and extensibility can be utilized as other self-hosting systems.
+With *FP32* or *float32* as the basic data unit, the addressing and logic ops took some attensions.
+Though today the codebase is in C++, the class/methods implementation might come back to Forth in the form of loadable blocks so it can be self-hosted.

 It would be amusing to find someone brave enough to work the NVVM IR or even PTX assembly into a Forth that resides on GPU micro-cores in the fashion of [*GreenArray*](https://www.greenarraychips.com/), or to forge an FPGA doing similar kind of things.

 In the end, languages don't really matter.
 It's the problem they solve.
 Having an interactive Forth in GPU does not mean a lot by itself.
-However by adding vector, matrix, linear algebra support with a breath of **APL**'s massively parallel from GPUs.
-Neural Network tensor ops with backprop following the path from Numpy to PyTorch, plus the cleanness of **Forth**, it can be useful one day, hopefully!
+However, by adding matrix for linear algebra, or tensors for machine learning following the path from Numpy to PyTorch, with massively parallelism plus the cleanness of **Forth**, I hope it can be useful one day, hopefully!

 ### Example - Small Matrix ops
 <pre>